-The District is a member of the Water Resources Association of Yolo County, a California non-profit mutual benefit corporation (the Association).
-The Association supports the efforts of its members to obtain, protect and maintain a high-quality water supply adequate for present and future needs of Yolo County, educates its members, governmental authorities and the public regarding all aspects of water use and water rights and provides a forum for the exchange of information among its members and others.
+In 2022, the District was a member of the Water Resources Association of Yolo County, a California non-profit mutual benefit corporation (the Association); in November 2022, the Association's Board of Directors voted to dissolve, and the District is no longer a member.
+The Association's responsibilities have been transferred to the Yolo Subbasin Groundwater Agency.
 The District is a party to the Westside Sacramento Integrated Regional Water Management (IRWM) Plan through its associate membership in the Association.
 The Association is authorized to collect dues from the members for operating costs of the Association under its Bylaws.
 Since the formation of the YSGA, the WRA has not collected dues from member entities.